 The only thing I don't like about it is having to create a new game board every time we play.
 So....I made these game boards that I can just print out anytime she wants to play.

 Now she has a stack of them readily available.
-We threw some in the van too for those longer trips.
+We also threw some in the van for those longer trips.
 Don't drive and play at the same time!

-I've created nine different game sheets below.
-The first three are standard games with dots.
-I made them with different amounts of dots, because I know some kids won't have the patience to play a game with tons of boxes.
+I have created nine different game sheets below.
+The first three are standard games with dots filling the page.
+I made them with different amounts of dots, because I know some kids (and parents like myself) won't have the patience to play a game with tons of boxes.

 The last three boards were created to be used as a fun activity for a classroom party.
 They feature holiday-themed characters instead of dots and are smaller boards making them great for children in Preschool or Kindergarten, but even older kids may enjoy them.